 Key Learning Objectives:

-- Learn what empathy is and what it isn’t, to be skilled to use it in a reasoned way understanding the
+Learn what empathy is and what it isn’t, to be skilled to use it in a reasoned way understanding the emotional data.

-- Develop understanding of Safeguarded Personal Communication (SPC ®) for psychologically safe
+Develop understanding of Safeguarded Personal Communication (SPC ®) for psychologically safe practice and civility.

 Carolyn works with several healthcare trusts, NHS England, public and private organisations, legal firms, and whose work has the endorsement of the former Chief Coroner following her work on the National Coroner’s Officers Training Programme 2019.
 At the core of Carolyn’s work, is her thought-provoking experience, told with honesty and candour, along with humour.
 This is joined together with her academic study, analysis and her personality, and belief that understanding ‘why’ something needs doing, rather than just ‘what’ needs doing, is vital and supportive in long term positive change for patients and staff wellbeing.